FORTH-ICS-INSPIRE/artemis/docs/automitigation.md

 We include a Proof of Concept (PoC) implementation of a mitigation setup to be used with ARTEMIS.

-The relevant (now merged into master) PR is [here](https://github.com/FORTH-ICS-INSPIRE/artemis/pull/437).

 The folder with the needed scripts and configurations is [here](https://github.com/FORTH-ICS-INSPIRE/artemis/tree/master/poc_mitigate_deaggregate).

 We include a script that receives the information of the hijack (id + prefix), and upon